-ZINNAT is an oral prodrug of the bactericidal cephalosporin antibiotic cefuroxime, which is resistant to most $\beta(\text{beta})$ -lactamases and is active against a wide range of Gram-positive and Gram-negative organisms.
+ZINNAT is an oral prodrug of the bactericidal cephalosporin antibiotic cefuroxime, which is resistant to most β (beta)-lactamases and is active against a wide range of Grampositive and Gram-negative organisms.

 It is indicated for the treatment of infections caused by susceptible bacteria.
-Susceptibility to ZINNAT will vary with geography and time and local susceptibility data should be consulted where available (See Pharmacological properties, Pharmacodynamics).
+Susceptibility to ZINNAT will vary with geography and time, and it should be used in accordance with local official antibiotic prescribing guidelines and local susceptibility data (See Pharmacological properties, Pharmacodynamics).